 - The first option is to visit Perth and the Scone Palace (where you can admire the reproduction of Stone of Scone, with the magnificent palace run by Historical Houses, the incredible gardens and its cavalry stories)

-- The second option is a stop at Blair Atholl with a visit to the city and the castle, for a preview of what is waiting for you, look here
+- The second option is a stop at Blair Atholl with a visit to the city and the castle, for a preview of what is waiting for you, in the up link.

 - The third alternative is to visit the Cairngorms National Park or the Cairngorm Reindeer Center’s natural reserve, that will undoubtedly leave you speechless.
 To be honest for me it is always difficult to choose, I’d love if I could see everything!!